steelsojka/aurelia-redux-plugin/README.md

 Using the Dispatch Decorator
 ----------------------------

-Using the store directly is easy, but you can make this more declarative by using the `dispath` decorator.
+Using the store directly is easy, but you can make this more declarative by using the `dispatch` decorator.

 ```typescript
 import { dispatch } from 'aurelia-redux-plugin';